Ken Vandermark: Groups and collaborations

 In the mid-1990s, Vandermark was known, in part, for his many collaborations with other musicians.
 Some groups were ad hoc settings, while others were more stable.
 He worked not only in jazz, but free improvisation, noise, rock and roll of various stripes, and other settings.
 Due in part to wanting to focus more on his own compositions, Vandermark decided in about 2000 to limit his collaborations.

+Vandermark is one of the founders and members of Catalytic Sound, an organization dedicated to the economic sustainability of creative musicians that developed its own publishing outlet in 2023.

 DKV Trio

 Composed of drummer Hamid Drake, bassist Kent Kessler, and Vandermark.
-The group is active only irregularly, except for annual end-of-year concert(s) in Chicago.
-However, in 2017 DKV played two tours, one with Joe McPhee, and in 2020 there was no end-of-year concert, due to the COVID-19 pandemic.
+The group plays intermittently, except for two end-of-the-year concerts at Elastic Arts every December.
+In 2017 DKV played two tours, one with Joe McPhee, and in 2020 there was no end-of-year concert, due to the COVID-19 pandemic.

 Spaceways Inc.

-Ken Vandermark, Hamid Drake, and bassist Nate McBride.
+Vandermark, Drake, and bassist Nate McBride are in this band.
 Originally devoted to interpretations of the music of Sun Ra and the P-Funk/George Clinton family, Spaceways Inc. later branched into versions of classic reggae songs as well as Vandermark originals.

 The Vandermark 5

-Perhaps Vandermark's main compositional vehicle, the Vandermark 5 released their first album in 1997.
+Perhaps Vandermark's main compositional vehicle, The Vandermark 5 released their first album in 1997.
 Initial personnel were Vandermark, Mars Williams (saxophone), Jeb Bishop (trombone and electric guitar, though the latter was gradually phased out), Kessler (bass) and Tim Mulvenna (drums).
 Williams left and was replaced by saxophonist Dave Rempis; while Tim Daisy took over Mulvenna's seat at the drums.
 Bishop left the group in 2005, and was replaced with cellist Fred Lonberg-Holm.

 Their music could be broadly classified as post bop, though their earlier era had strong leanings towards punk rock and noise due to Bishop's ragged guitar contributions.
 In 2010 Vandermark announced the disbanding of the ensemble, although he continues to work with band members in other contexts (e.g., with Kessler in DKV).